vimalanandans/Middleware/README.md

 ```
 *NOTE: File history might not be visible in stash/repository directly*

-## For core-services & show-case application developers
+## For core-zirks & show-case application developers
 * To continue to use your existing projects, point to artifacts of version '2.0.1' instead of projects from Java-Common, Java-Build & Android-Build.
 * Migrate projects to the new structure.